Data protection

 Scope of data collection and data processing

-Unless otherwise stated in the following sections, personal data is generally collected, processed or used when using our apps so that we can meet our quality standards.
-Therefore, within the registration process, the user’s master data is collected first:
+Unless otherwise stated in the following sections, personal data is always collected, processed or used when using our apps so that we can meet our quality standards.
+As part of the registration process, user master data is therefore collected first:

 • First and last name